apify/actor-whitepaper/pages/ACTOR.md

   other one.
 Note that paths in Dockerfile are ALWAYS relative to the Dockerfile's location.
   When calling `apify run`, the system runs the actor using the Dockerfile.
 - `env` was renamed to `environmentVariables` for more clarity.

+TODOs:
-- TODO: `datasetSchema` and `keyValueStoreSchema` link to the schema objects required by the actor
+- `datasetSchema` and `keyValueStoreSchema` link to the schema objects required by the actor
 - TODO: Maybe we can skip `formatVersion` altogether and be backward-compatible like package.json.
   It would be easier for developers.
 Let's keep it for now, we can remove it later.